bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 .. note::

-    Public guest access can only be set for projects.
+    Public access can only be set for projects.
 Categories will be visible for users with access to any category or project under them.

 Access on Remote Sites